-The lands of the present Townships of East Williams and West Williams were patented in 1830 by the Canada Company, formed in London, England in 1824 to survey, develop and sell land (Archaeological Services Inc. 2009:4; Dunlop et al. 2010a).
+The lands of the present Townships of East Williams and West Williams were patented in 1830 by the Canada Company, formed in London, England in 1824 to survey, develop and sell land (Archaeological Services Inc. 2009b:4; Dunlop et al. 2010a).
 Originally united as Williams Township, named after a Canada Company employee, William Williams, the township began to be surveyed in 1831 by John McDonald, with the first six concessions surveyed between the boundary of Lobo Township to the east and the village of Nairn, approximately two kilometres east of the Parkhill POI study area (North Middlesex District Historical Society 2012).
 Concessions 7 to 20 followed, on a different orientation (North Middlesex District Historical Society 2012).
 Donald McIntosh, an agent of the Canada Company, established the first grist mill and saw mill in Nairn in 1831 (Brock 1972:586).
 As of 1835, a small number of Euro-Canadians were settling in the Ailsa Craig area (North Middlesex District Historical Society 2012).
 In 1842, the first meeting that would appoint council members for the Township of Williams and become North Middlesex's first local government was held at Nairn (Dunlop et al. 2010a).

 The Township of West Williams was settled in 1850 by Henry Saul, who began farming on Concession 21, and others took up residence along the Ausable River (Brock 1972:598).
-Williams Township was subsumed within Middlesex County about 1850 (Dunlop et al. 2010b), before being divided in two at Centre

-Road in 1860, when Nairn was seen to be too distant for those travelling from the western part (Brock 1972:598; Dunlop et al. 2010b; Grainger 2002:62).
-Scottish place names attest to many of the settlers being of Scottish decent (Archaeological Services Inc. 2009:4; Grainger 2002:62) and the area is said to have been settled by "Highland Scotch" (Brock 1972:586) in 1833.
+Williams Township was subsumed within Middlesex County about 1850 (Dunlop et al. 2010b), before being divided in two at Centre Road in 1860, when Nairn was seen to be too distant for those travelling from the western part (Brock 1972:598; Dunlop et al. 2010b; Grainger 2002:62).
+Scottish place names attest to many of the settlers being of Scottish decent (Archaeological Services Inc. 2009b:4; Grainger 2002:62) and the area is said to have been settled by "Highland Scotch" (Brock 1972:586) in 1833.

 Through much of the mid-1800s, a stage coach brought mail to Nairn, from where it was picked up for delivery to other villages, such as Springbank (Grainger 2002:76).
-By 1859, the mainline of the Grand Trunk Railway ran east-west approximately 3 kilometres north of the Parkhill POI study area (Grainger, 2002; Page, H.R. & Co.
+By 1859, the mainline of the Grand Trunk Railway ran east-west approximately 3 kilometres north of the Parkhill POI study area (Grainger 2002; Page, H.R. & Co.
 1878).
 This railway running from Montreal to the American Grand Trunk Railway had an important station at Ailsa Craig, some 5 kilometres to the northeast of the study area.
 This route was a major route from the east to the American West (Dunlop et al. 2010b).

-It has been pointed out that homesteads are frequently found in the wider area, particularly along settlement roads, such as Concession 17 (Archaeological Services Inc. 2009:4).
-A homestead and possible orchard belonging to a Jno Scafe are depicted in a south-central location on Lot 18, Concession 17 East of Centre Road within the Parkhill POI study area as of 1878 (Page, H.R. & Co.
+It has been pointed out that homesteads are frequently found in the wider area, particularly along settlement roads, such as Concession 17 (Archaeological Services Inc. 2009b:4).
+A homestead and possible orchard belonging to a Jno.
+Scafe are depicted in a south-central location on Lot 18, Concession 17 East of Centre Road within the Parkhill POI study area as of 1878 (Page, H.R. & Co.
 1878).
-Figure 3 illustrates the Parkhill POI study area and the eastern portion of the proposed transmission line route on part of H.R.
-Page & Co.'s (1878) map of the Township of East Williams, while Figure 4 illustrates the western portion of the proposed transmission line route on part of H.R.
-Page & Co.'s (1878) map of the Township of West Williams.
+Figure 3 illustrates the original Parkhill POI study area showing lands surveyed by Golder on January 10, 2012 (Golder 2012b) as well as the expanded Parkhill POI Additional Lands study area surveyed by Golder on March 19 and 20, 2012 on part of H.R.
+Page & Co.'s (1878) map of the Township of East Williams.